Shotokan Karate-Do International

 Japan Karate Association

 The UConn JKA is dedicated to the study and teaching of traditional Shotokan karate-do.
-Our Chief Instructor, Robert Jacobs (7th dan), is one of the highest ranking JKA instructors in the country.
 The UConn JKA is affiliated with Shotokan Karate-Do International (SKDI), which is headquartered in New York City under the direction of Master Shu Takahashi, 7th dan.
 The UConn Karate Club was founded in 1972 and is a member of the Connecticut Japan Karate Association.
+Our classes are open to everyone - men, women children of all ages!
+Beginners as well as experienced martial artists welcome!

 Training at UConn

-Beginner and advanced classes for men, women and children are held at Hawley Armory Gymnasium (near the library at the center of the UConn campus in Storrs/Mansfield, Connecticut).
-Visitors are welcome to come train with us or observe classes.
+Beginner and advanced classes for men, women and children are held at Hawley Armory (near the library at the center of the UConn campus in Storrs/Mansfield, Connecticut).
+Community members and visitors are welcome to come train with us or observe classes.

 Location